 1. Digitalization Becomes an Unavoidable Standard

 In 2025, digitalization of field operations is no longer an option, but a necessity.
-Specialized software like Cadulis is experiencing massive adoption, enabling companies to better plan and monitor their field activities.
-The trend in field service management is therefore towards route management, technician communication, and the exploitation of data, all of which are now centralized and automated.
+Specialized software such as Cadulis is seeing massive adoption, enabling companies to better plan and monitor their field activities.
+The trend in field service management is therefore towards route management, communication with field technicians, and the exploitation of data, all now centralized and automated.

 - +30% of companies have adopted field service management software in 2025 compared to 2023.

-- 80% of maintenance and installation companies use mobile applications for their technicians.
+- 80% of maintenance and installation companies use mobile apps for their technicians.

 - 15% reduction in time spent on planning thanks to AI and route optimization tools.